 Approval of VTS model courses

-A training organisation intending to provide VTS training should apply for accreditation to the Competent Authority of the country, in which it is located.
-The Competent Authority, or an authority designated and approved by the Competent Authority, should carry out an audit in order to ensure that the IALA standards as well as any other requirements are met by the training organisation.
-An accredited training organisation should then apply through a similar process to have the VTS training courses approved.
+A training organisation intending to provide VTS training should apply for accreditation to the Competent Authority of the country in which it is located.
+The Competent Authority, or a third-party audit provider designated and approved by the Competent Authority, should carry out an audit in order to ensure that the IALA standards as well as any other requirements are met by the training organisation.

+Following accreditation, the Competent Authority may approve the training organisation to deliver one or more VTS model courses.
+Approval is the result of an accredited training organisation successfully demonstrating that the standards specified in an IALA model course for its implementation, delivery and assessment have been met.
+The Competent Authority must conduct an approval process for each individual model course that the accredited training organisation seeks to deliver.

+The approval process is focussed on auditing the ability of the accredited training organisation to meet the specific requirements of an IALA model course.

-The purpose of approval is to ensure that VTS training courses deliver consistent training for VTS personnel in accordance with IALA Recommendation R0103 (V-103) and the respective model courses.
+The purpose of approval is to ensure that accredited training organisations deliver consistent training for VTS personnel in accordance with IALA Recommendation R0103 (V-103) and the respective model courses.
 It is also important that the model courses be delivered under an approved quality system (e.g. Training Management System).

-A list of all training organisations accredited to deliver VTS model courses are available on the IALA website.
+A list of all training organisations accredited to deliver VTS model courses in accordance with IALA Guideline 1014 are available on the IALA website.